 The law itself was passed in the year 2000, however it wasn’t enacted until 2005.
 This grace period was written into the legislation, which transparency campaigners had worked to make a reality for 20 years, to ensure organisations had enough time to prepare to answer requests for information.

-The latter of these two obligations is the most commonly associated with the FOI Act – and also the most controversial.
+The latter of these two obligations is the most commonly associated with the FOI Act – and is also the most controversial.
 Around the UK hundreds of thousands of FOI requests are made every year.
-Here’s an overview of the two FOI Act obligations.
+There is no central repository of FOI requests.
+However, here’s an overview of the two FOI Act obligations.

 Requests for information

-- Anyone on the planet can write to a public authority and ask to be provided with information
+- Anyone on the planet can write to a public authority in the UK and ask to be provided with information

 - The request has to be made in writing, however it does not need to be made to a named individual